NIfTI

 For instance segmentation:

-.nii.gz
+or .nii.gz

-The prefix must be one of: cor
+The plane identifier must be one of: cor

 , sag